Avanade/emtech-stretch-labs/control-agent/text-to-speech/README.md

 # Set Up

-In order to set this up for yourseld you will need the following named intents in LUIS:
+In order to set this up for yourself you will need the following named intents in LUIS:

 ![LUISintents](./docs/images/LUISintents.png)